 Hello, my name is Nick and at heart I am an adventurer.

 My wife Karen and I live aboard our 11 metre yacht, with Ziggy the dog, on a mooring in the colourfully iconic Tobermory Harbour, on the isle of Mull, Scotland.
-I'm currently an itinerant sea kayaking adventurer and in my time (I'm a few years over fifty now), I've been an Instructor, Chief Instructor, Programme Director and Team Leader for Outward Bound in the UK (Wales and the Lakes), Lesotho, South Africa & Zimbabwe, an agri-sales rep in Zimbabwe, an Environmental Educationalist/Wildlife Sanctuary manager in Zimbabwe, a hotel manager, a mental health support worker, a psychotherapist & counsellor, a wilderness therapist, a facilitator, a jewellery maker, a boat yard worker and boatman, and a sea kayaking guide.
+I'm currently an itinerant sea kayaking adventurer and in my time (I'm midway through my fifties now), I've been an Instructor, Chief Instructor, Programme Director and Team Leader for Outward Bound in the UK (Wales and the Lakes), Lesotho, South Africa & Zimbabwe, an agri-sales rep in Zimbabwe, an Environmental Educationalist/Wildlife Sanctuary manager in Zimbabwe, a hotel manager, a mental health support worker, a psychotherapist & counsellor, a wilderness therapist, a facilitator, a jewellery maker, a boat yard worker and boatman, and a sea kayaking guide.
 I've also been a volunteer mountain rescue team member and team leader in the UK and Zimbabwe, a volunteer Coastguard Rescue Officer in Scotland and among other things I am trained in advanced wilderness first aid, sea survival and emergency incident management.
 I'm now a voluntary Deputy Launching Authority for the Tobermory RNLI Lifeboat and on the lifeboat’s fundraising committee.

 I am Zimbabwean with strong Scottish roots.
 I like nothing more than to immerse myself in the wild landscapes of Scotland where the combined human and natural heritage have innumerable tales to tell.
 Connecting meaningfully to Wildness and Nature, and understanding this connection, is integral to my philosophy on life.
 Without doubt many of my richest life experiences have occurred in the wild outdoors.